aglavic/plotpy/README.txt

   python setup.py install

-b) Everything described above is also done by my installation batch file I provide together with all packages need.
-You can download it from http://atzes.homeip.net/plotting .
-   Start the self extractor and extract all files to a temporal directory.
-Start install.bat, this should install all the packages.

 Now you should be ready to use the scripts with and without GUI-mode under windows.
   Building an exe file with py2exe resulted in major problems with pygtk so I won't provide it in the near future.